imqueue/imqueue.com/get-started.md

 ## 1. Installing

-First it is recommended to install IMQ command line tool globally as:
+First, it is recommended to install IMQ command line tool globally as:

 ~~~bash
 > npm i -g @imqueue/cli
 ~~~

 During the first installation it will prompt you to enter some initial configuration information.
-Yoy may proceed filling it up or skip it pressing `<Ctrl>+<C>` and configure it later (or never).
+You may proceed filling it up or skip it by pressing `<Ctrl>+<C>` and configure it later (or never).

 ## 2. Configuring

 `@imqueue/cli` tool does not require mandatory configuration.
-By the way if you going to work on a big project with a large subset of services it may be useful to define global configuration once and simplify most of the typing commands in your terminal.
+By the way, if you're going to work on a big project with a large subset of services, it may be useful to define a global configuration once and simplify most of the typing commands in your terminal.

 If configuration step was skipped during installation or you need to re-define existing config, use the following command: